celo-org/celo-blockchain/consensus/istanbul/spec.md

 }
 ```
 ```
-Conditional statements are represented as follows where statements inside the curly braces will be executed if condition C evaluates to true. if C {
+Conditional statements are represented as follows where statements inside only one set of the curly braces will be executed if the corresponding condition C evaluates to true or in the case of the final else those statements will be executed if non of the previous conditions evaluated to true.

+if C {
+  ...
+} else if C {
+  ...
+} else {
   ...
 }
 ```